mikes222/mapsforge_flutter/doc/melos.md

 ````

 Note: Melos automatically handles the path dependencies for you, linking local packages within the monorepo.
 This allows your main application to compile without any issues, as if the packages were standard, separate projects.

+This approach works also during development because melos will make sure that your packages are available.
+This is in contrary to development without melos where you need to change the reference to local packages in the pubspec.yaml file.

 ## Use Case 2: Splitting a Complex Library into Functional Parts